 • gc

-To simplify ergonomic heap sizing and reduce user confusion, the `MaxRAM flag has been marked as deprecated and will be obsoleted and removed in future releases.
+To simplify heap sizing and reduce user confusion, the `MaxRAM` flag has been marked as deprecated with the intent to be obsoleted and removed in future releases.
 Explicit configuration of `MaxRAM` is rarely necessary, as the JVM accurately detects available physical memory and system commit limits.
-Setting `MaxRAM` above the actual physical memory may lead to misconfiguration or incorrect sizing, and is not a common use case.
+Setting `MaxRAM` above the actual physical memory may lead to incorrect heap sizing and is not a common use case.

 Additionally, the default value of `MaxRAM` has been removed.
-From now on and until the `MaxRAM` flag is obsoleted, all memory calculations are based on the available memory on the system rather than the default value of `MaxRAM`, unless `MaxRAM` is explicitly set by the user.
+From now on and until the `MaxRAM` flag is obsoleted, heap sizing calculations are based on the available memory on the system rather than the default value of `MaxRAM`, unless `MaxRAM` is explicitly set by the user.

-Users who need to control the heap size directly are encouraged to use standard, well-supported flags such as `-Xms` and `-Xmx` instead.
+Users who need to control the heap size directly are encouraged to use flags such as `-Xms` and `-Xmx` instead.

 Assignee: